- Breakout Speakers

 David Rose is an Analytics Consultant at SAS in the United Kingdom.
 He has worked previously as a consultant statistician and statistical programmer in the R&D divisions of the both the pharmaceutical and food and drinks industries.
 Prior to his current job he was the senior statistician at a consumer research agency with a specialist interest in the application of sensory analysis as an aid to product optimization.

-John Salmon received his bachelor’s and master’s degrees in electrical engineering at the University of Calgary and Utah State University, respectively.
+John Salmon is an assistant professor in the Mechanical Engineering department at Brigham Young University.
+He received his bachelor’s and master’s degrees in electrical engineering at the University of Calgary and Utah State University, respectively.
 He then attended the Georgia Institute of Technology and received master’s and PhD degrees in aerospace engineering.
-He currently works at Georgia Tech at the Aerospace Systems Design Laboratory (ASDL) as a research engineer.

 Heather Schaefer, Materials Engineer, US Synthetic